 So you want us to choose one of these bikes?
 Well, we had to winnow down a list of about 30 good options to get to this list of 5, so consider all of these our choices!
 Seriously, we would be happy to see you riding on any of them, that is why they made the cut.

-If we could only choose one, it would probably be the Trek Emonda.
+If we could only choose one from this list, it would probably be the Trek.
 With that said, it’s price point is at the high-end of what we consider to be entry-level, so understand if it is a bit out of reach.

-For the bikes that are a little more affordable, we really like the value in both the Topstone and the VR 40 right now.
-We’d go VR40 if your plan is to do longer touring routes like century rides, straightaway gearing, and the Topstone if you plan to be riding more gravel with lots of twists and turns.
+For the bikes that are a little more affordable, we really like the value in both the Topstone right now.
+It is a great bike if you plan to be riding some gravel along with the pavement, and you enjoy a quick bike twists and turns.

 Get out there and ride, be safe, and enjoy the sport!